 What do we need to do to get going?

-3. Parents can get their students started on the tests and check their answers.
+- Do the Tests – When it’s time, start your student on tests and check the answers.
 (See the instructions in the test kit.)

 That’s it!
 I recommend the following for math students: